wp-plugins/dandyid-services/readme.txt

 1. Signup at [DandyID](http://dandyid.org/).

-2. Setup all of your online identities.
-(Twitter, Facebook, Flickr, ...).
+2. Setup all of your online identities: Twitter, Facebook, Flickr, ...

 **Installation**